Mustard Powder Recipe

 By Mita Mondal

 Mustard powder is a spice made by grinding dried mustard seeds into a fine powder.
-It has a distinctive, pungent flavor with a combination of spiciness and tanginess, often accompanied by earthy undertones.
+It has a distinctive pungent flavor.

 5 from 1 vote